How to Qualify for a Veterinary Practice Loan

 What credit score do lenders look for?

-Requirements vary, but stronger credit usually improves your financing options and overall approval odds.
+Requirements vary, but stronger credit usually improves your financing options and your odds of approval.

 Do lenders require liquidity or a down payment?

 In many cases, yes.
-Lenders often want to see reserves, liquidity, or some borrower contribution depending on the loan type.
+Lenders often want to see reserves, liquidity, or some borrower contribution, depending on the loan type.
+You can compare SBA 7(a) and 504 loans here.

 What documents are needed for a veterinary practice loan?